 It’s freezing outside.
 You get home, and you feel it instantly.
 You call your friend and tell them the terrible news: "'There's no heat in my apartment!"
+This post runs down the steps that apartment renters in Chicago should take if they find themselves in this unfortunate scenario.

 It Feels Cold In My Apartment -- Or Is It Just Me?